SECTION I. KEY BUSINESS AND HUMAN RIGHTS DOCUMENTS

 Edited by Douglass Cassel

-Following a resolution of the UN Human Rights Council in 2014, an Intergovernmental Working Group chaired by Ecuador’s Ambassador to the UN in Geneva has met annually to draft a proposed treaty on business and human rights.
-The instrument has been through three drafts; a fourth draft is expected by August of 2021.
+Following a resolution of the UN Human Rights Council in 2014, renewed in 2024, an Intergovernmental Working Group chaired by Ecuador’s Ambassador to the UN in Geneva has met annually to draft a proposed treaty on business and human rights.
+The instrument has been through three full drafts; a revised third draft, including options proposed by States was discussed in the 9th session in 2023, and will be further debated at the 10th session in October 2024.

 On the other hand, the treaty process is enthusiastically supported by over a thousand human rights groups and civil society organizations globally.
 They contend that the UN Guiding Principles on Business and Human Rights, adopted by the Human Rights Council in 2011, and which do not legally bind business enterprises, have proved inadequate in practice either to prevent or to remedy business-related human rights abuses.

-The ABA has endorsed the UN Guiding Principles.
+The ABA has endorsed the UN Guiding Principles on Business and Human Rights.
 However, neither the ABA nor its Center for Human Rights has taken a position on the proposed treaty.
 Together with the Law Society of England and Wales, the Center in 2015 commissioned a White Paper on Options for a Treaty on Business and Human Rights, prepared by Professor Douglass Cassel of Notre Dame Law School and Anita Ramasastry of the University of Washington School of Law.
 (See link below.)
 (Views expressed in the White Paper are those of the authors.)

-Second, on behalf of the Center, Professor Cassel has monitored the treaty process, attending the annual meetings of the Intergovernmental Working Group and reporting to the Center’s advisory committee on business and human rights.
+On behalf of the Center, Professor Cassel has monitored the treaty process, attending meetings of the Intergovernmental Working Group and reporting to the Center’s Initiative on business and human rights.
 His periodic commentaries, expressing only his personal views, are linked below.

-The articles and commentaries linked below are authored or co-authored by Douglass Cassel or Anita Ramasastry.
-Additional documents and commentaries will be posted in the near future.
+The articles and commentaries linked below are authored or co-authored by Douglass Cassel or Anita Ramasastry:

 - Douglass Cassel and Anita Ramasastry, White Paper: Options for a Treaty on Business and Human Rights, 6 Notre Dame J. Int’l & Comp.
 Law, Issue.
 1, Art.
 1 (2015).